siva-bharathi/todoPythonApp/README.md

-Here's how it willwork when you're done:
+Here's how it willwork :
-1. Install Python: Python is usually installed by default on most modern systems.
-To check what your currently have, open a terminal and run the following command:
+1. Install Python:
    ```
    python3 --version
    ```